Fire Lookout Towers

 The U.S. Forest Service acquired the Beaver Lick Tower from the state on November 15, 1948.
 13 14 Olson Tower was established in 1963, replacing the original Backbone Tower.
 The construction of Red Oak Tower was completed in 1964.

 Fire tower lookouts used telephone lines to communicate with district offices.
 Many of these lines were constructed by the Civilian Conservation Corps (CCC) during the 1930s, connecting the towers to district ranger stations and the homes of fire wardens.
 14 By 1941, the U.S. Forest Service oversaw more than 728 miles of these government-owned lines.
-As technology advanced, portable short-wave radios became more common which not only decreased the dependency on telephone lines but also enhanced communication between the towers, wildfire response crews, spotter aircraft, and tankers.
+As technology advanced, portable short-wave radios became more common, decreasing the dependency on telephone lines and enhancing communication between the towers, wildfire response crews, spotter aircraft, and tankers.

 In the early 1970s, the U.S. Forest Service started to reduce staff at its fire towers, shifting to aerial reconnaissance.
 14 During the wildfire season, teams of pilots and spotters flew specific routes over the forest, relaying wildfire locations to crews on the ground.
 It discontinued staffing of the fire towers by the end of the decade.
 The last fire tower operated by the state’s Division of Forestry closed in 1990.
 22